telerik/winforms-docs/editors/datetimepicker/raddatetimepicker-properties.md

 * __CalendarSize__ gets or sets the size of the RadCalendar in the RadDateTimePicker drop-down.

-* __NullableValue__ is same as the Value property, but the __NullableValue__ property is of type *Nullable DateTime*.
-It can be null – in this case if RadDateTimePicker is not selected it will show its NullText.
+* __NullableValue__ is same as the __Value__ property, but the __NullableValue__ property is of type *Nullable DateTime*.
+It can be null – in this case if RadDateTimePicker is not selected it will show its __NullText__.
 In case RadDateTimePicker is selected, it will show the last entered date – this allows the end-user to enter and edit the date.

 #### Setting the NullableValue property of RadDateTimePicker